fossasia/susi_skill_cms/docs/Skill_Tutorial.md

 ### Tutorial Level 14: Expert Systems with Backtracking

 Backtracking is the ability of a program to revert a already made setting and take an alternative option.
 If we consider this behaviour at different states of a computation, then this produces a tree-like parameter graph, which is called a decision tree.
-Susi's data structures are made in such a way, that result tables are an element of 'thinking'.
+SUSI's data structures are made in such a way, that result tables are an element of 'thinking'.
 Such result tables are 'bags' for backtracking options.
 We will learn how to use that principle to create loops which are useful for problem-solving.

 (to be implemented)